RareSonal/CloudResume/README.md

 # ☁️ Cloud Resume Challenge - Sonali Mandrupkar

 This is a cloud-based resume project inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev).
-It highlights my skills in cloud computing, automation, and full-stack development by combining a static website frontend with a Python FastAPI backend—both deployed on Microsoft Azure.
+It highlights my skills in cloud computing and automation by combining a static website frontend with a Python FastAPI backend—both deployed on Microsoft Azure.

 # 🔍 Features